 Antidepressant withdrawal, more correctly called antidepressant discontinuation syndrome, refers to a unique set of symptoms that can develop after you stop taking an antidepressant.
 It most often occurs in those who abruptly quit the medication.
 About one in five people who take an antidepressant for six or more weeks will experience withdrawal symptoms if they suddenly stop taking the medicine.
 Tapering down your medication gradually under the supervision of your health care provider can help avoid or minimize symptoms.
 However, it is still possible in those who decrease their dose too rapidly or sometimes even slowly quit the medicine.
-Even missing a dose for a few days may trigger discontinuation symptoms.

 Your doctor may diagnose you with antidepressant withdrawal if:

-You suddenly develop symptoms days after stopping an antidepressant
+You suddenly develop symptoms days after stopping an antidepressant.

-Symptoms rapidly go away when you start taking the antidepressant again
+Symptoms rapidly go away when you start taking the antidepressant again.

 It's important to note that withdrawal symptoms do not mean you are addicted to the antidepressant.
 The National Institutes of Health says you can't get "hooked on" antidepressants, and that they aren't habit forming.